 I remember how much time and effort it took me to get my woodwork done.
-The last thing you want is to get underpaid or scare off your customers by overcharging your craft.
-We understand that striking the perfect balance when pricing your woodworking projects can be a challenging task.
-So, our experts come up with some tips to help.
+The last thing I wanted was to get underpaid or scare off my customers by overcharging my craft.
+I understand that striking the perfect balance when pricing your woodworking projects can be a challenging task.
+That’s why I’ve come up with some tips to help.

 How To Price Woodworking Projects?

 If you’re a furniture maker, finding the perfect balance that enables you to sell your woodcraft or furniture at the right price per project is important.
 Every artist wants to make money and promote their business, but there’s an art to pricing that you must follow.

 So, you’ll understandably not want to sell your woodworking projects at a low price.
 At the same time, you want your work to be affordable enough that anyone can get it.
 There’s no point in having a price if no one can buy from you or willing to pay the set price.

 Factors To Consider